 Are you making candles in a variety of colors and patterns?
 Are you unsure what to attempt next?
-No worries folks, we’re always here to assist you with DIY projects, especially those involving candles.
+No worries, folks, we’re always here to assist you with DIY projects, especially those involving candles.
 We’ll show you how to make gel candles at home in today’s article.
 Gel candles are known for their beauty, distinctive texture, and unique designs.
-We usually offer extra points to gel candles when choosing candles for decorating spaces or just presenting to our loved ones.

 One of the most popular types of handmade candles is gel candles.
-Gel candles are made in different ways and use different ingredients from wax candles.
-While both wax and gel candles are made from oil, wax candles are 100 percent oil while gel candles are 95 percent mineral oil and 5% polymer resin.
+Gel candles are made in different ways and use other ingredients from wax candles.
+While both wax and gel candles are made from oil, wax candles are 100 percent oil, while gel candles are 95 percent mineral oil and 5% polymer resin.

 Do you enjoy lighting lovely scented candles?
 What’s more, did you know that you can design them yourself?
 It’s thrilling and not challenging at all.
 Here are some simple techniques for making one-of-a-kind candles that you can use at home, give as presents, or sell.

 - Zinc wicks (Cotton wicks should not be used since they absorb too much gel)

 All of these ingredients are available from candle-making vendors online.
 It’s critical to utilize essential oils and colors explicitly designed for gel candles; fragrance oils purchased from a cosmetic store won’t work.
 You may also buy a gel candle-producing kit.
 For a newbie, buying equipment is the ideal option because it includes everything you’ll need to make your first few candles.